pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 #### Using SSH (Linux/Mac)

-As long as you're not running a MySQL instance locally, just invoke SSH locally (that is, on your own machine -- not on PythonAnywhere) like this (replacing **username** with your PythonAnywhere username):
+As long as you're not running a MySQL instance locally, just invoke SSH locally (that is, on your own machine -- not on PythonAnywhere) like this, replacing **username** with your PythonAnywhere username:

     :::bash
     ssh -L 3306:username.mysql.pythonanywhere-services.com:3306 username@ssh.pythonanywhere.com

-That -L option means "forward LOCAL port 3306 to REMOTE host `username.mysql.pythonanywhere-services.com` port 3306" (the port numbers can be different, but in this case the standard MySQL port would be easiest).
-You can also use -R to cause remote connections to be forwarded back to you, but that's a pretty unusual thing to do for most people.
+That -L option means "forward LOCAL port 3306 to REMOTE host `username.mysql.pythonanywhere-services.com` port 3306".

-**REMEMBER** that you need to keep your this process open at all times while you're accessing your PythonAnywhere MySQL server from your local machine!
-As soon as that closes, your forwarded connection is also lost.

-At this point, you should be able to run code that connects to MySQL as normal.
-One thing to watch out
-for, however -- many MySQL clients treat the hostname localhost as special, meaning "connect to the local server over a domain socket".
-What you want to do is force it to connect to your local machine on port 3306, and you can do this by specifying 127.0.0.1 for the host instead of localhost.
-For example, to use the command-line mysql client you'd invoke it like this:
+If you are running a MySQL instance locally, then it will probably already be using local port 3306, which means that the `ssh` command won't be able to.
+You can modify your SSH invocation to use any other port -- this one would use the local post 3333.

     :::bash
-    mysql -h 127.0.0.1 -u username -p

-Finally, if you are running a MySQL server locally and hence port 3306 is already in use, you can modify your SSH invocation to use any other port:

-    :::bash
     ssh -L 3333:username.mysql.pythonanywhere-services.com:3306 username@ssh.pythonanywhere.com

-However, you'd then need to configure your MySQL client to use this other port, as this is not the default for MySQL.
-For example:

-    :::bash
-    mysql -h 127.0.0.1 --port 3333 -u username -p

-You can also use this technique to give Python code access to the database instead of using the the `sshtunnel` technique.
+**REMEMBER** You need to keep your this `ssh` process open at all times while you're accessing your PythonAnywhere MySQL server from your local machine!
+As soon as that closes, your forwarded connection is also lost.

+After all of that, you'll have a server running on your computer (hostname 127.0.0.1, port 3306 -- or 3333 or something else if you have MySQL running locally), which will forward everything on to the MySQL server on PythonAnywhere.

+Now skip down to the "Using the tunnel" section below.

 #### Using PuTTY on Windows